selfint/code-blocks/README.md

 WASM parser name: `tree-sitter-ts.wasm`

-Desired blocks: JSX blocks.
-Documentation comments should be merged with documentees.
+Desired blocks: JSX blocks, and documentation comments should be merged with documentees.

 ```jsonc
 {